 The intended use of the documentation (e.g., the high level meeting summary) is to serve as a reference document to inform and assist Members (and groups of Members) in preparing formal advice or recommendations to the CPUC, PAs, and others, if they so choose.

 All the above ground-rules apply to all Full CAEECC, Working Group, Workshops, and Subcommittee meetings.
 However, unless the CAEECC previously agreed at a Full CAEECC meeting that the particular Working Group, Workshops, or Subcommittee was delegated to complete the deliberations on behalf of the Full CAEECC on those specific issues, any options devised or consensus agreement - if any - would come back to the full CAEECC to review, refine if need be, and finalize.
+Each Prospectus (see Section VI) will specify, on a case-by-case basis, whether the full CAEECC will retain final recommendation-making authority or delegate it to a Working Group, Workshop, or Subcommittee.

 Process Issues